 sudo systemctl disable hciuart.

+uart5 are used to enable the four additional UARTs on the Pi 4.
 There are other UART-specific overlays in the folder.
 Refer to

-/boot/overlays/README for details on Device Tree Overlays, or run
+/boot/overlays/README for details on Device Tree overlays, or run

 dtoverlay -h overlay-name for descriptions and usage information.

-For full instructions on how to use Device Tree Overlays see this page.
+For full instructions on how to use Device Tree overlays see this page.
 In brief, add a line to the

 -overlay.dts part of the filename is removed.
+For example:

 Relevant differences between PL011 and mini UART

 The mini UART has smaller FIFOs.
 Combined with the lack of flow control, this makes it more prone to losing characters at higher baudrates.
-It is also generally less capable than the PL011, mainly due to its baud rate link to the VPU clock speed.
+It is also generally less capable than a PL011, mainly due to its baud rate link to the VPU clock speed.

 - No break detection